Leah-wkh/teaStoreWebsite/README.md

 # teaStoreWebsite
-An example homepage for a tea store
+For this CodeCademy project, I created an example homepage for a tea store.